Find Trade Colleges

 Westminster, CO

-Full Precision Metal Working at Front Range Community College Report
+Read full report on Precision Metal Working at Front Range Community College

-With a ranking of #7, Flathead Valley Community College did quite well on this year’s best value schools for precision metal working students working on their associate degree.
+Flathead Valley Community College came in at #7 in this year’s edition of the Best Value Precision Metal Working Associate Degree Schools in the Rocky Mountains Region ranking.
 Located in the rural area of Kalispell, Flathead Valley Community College is a public school with a small student population.

-Flathead Valley Community College undergraduate students pay an average of $12,643 in tuition and fees each year.
-Precision Metal Working majors at Flathead Valley Community College take out an average of $10,212 in student loans while working on their Associate Degree.
+Flathead Valley Community College undergraduate students pay an average of $12,720 in tuition and fees each year.

 Read More…